Air Conditioners FAQS

 Why do portable air conditioning units collect water?

 When portable air conditioners cool the air, they also dry it.
-The water they extract out of the air by form of condensation is collected into an inbuilt water tank or exhausted out the exhaust hose.
+The water they extract out of the air by a form of condensation is collected into an inbuilt water tank or exhausted out the exhaust hose.

 If I use the external drain option, how far can the water be pumped?